prasanthrangan/hyprdots/README.md

 ## Themes

-All our themes are stored in a separate repository, allowing users to download them using themepatcher.
+All our official themes are stored in a separate repository, allowing users to install them using themepatcher.
 For more information, visit [prasanthrangan/hyde-themes](https://github.com/prasanthrangan/hyde-themes).

-> [!TIP]
-> You can create, maintain, and share additional themes, all of which can be installed using themepatcher!
-> To create your own custom theme, please refer to the [theming wiki](https://github.com/prasanthrangan/hyprdots/wiki/Theming).

 <div align="center">
   <table><tr>